 The PMSA is responsible for reviewing, updating and implementing policies which cover the PMSA and our four schools.
 PMSA policies assist and guide the actions of all individuals involved.
 They ensure and endorse the well-being of all staff and students of the PMSA.
 The PMSA also provide assistance to each school so that they can develop their own school policies.

-The PMSA develops audit and financial policies for the PMSA Board, School Councils, Principals and schools on accounting practices, loans, scholarships, bursaries and staff discounts, depreciation, and other financial areas.
+The PMSA develops audit, finance and risk policies for the PMSA Board, School Councils, Principals and schools on accounting practices, loans, scholarships, bursaries and staff discounts, depreciation, and other financial areas.
 These are available to the relevant staff at each PMSA school through the PMSA staff portal.

 The PMSA develops human resources policies for the PMSA Board, School Councils, Principals and schools on areas such as complaints, grievances, recruitment and selection, remuneration and benefits, leave, workplace health and safety, and employee development.
 These are available to the relevant staff at each PMSA school through the PMSA staff portal.